sarahciston/codingcare/posts/0critintro.md

 >>Gaboury, J. (2013, February 19).
 A Queer History of Computing.
 Rhizome. http://rhizome.org/editorial/2013/feb/19/queer-computing-1/

 *(See also trans\*feminist technoscience and crip technoscience)*

+Trans\* also finds the queer reverberations in the transducers all around us that constitute and reinforce computational systems.
+A transducer (from Latin for `lead across`) converts physical signals into electrical signals, or vice versa.
+Trans\*ducers are intermediaries that allow the trans\*fer between analogue to digital.
+Every time information gets trans\*mitted from an environmental sensor to a digital device — sound waves into audio files, pressure into heart rate [XXXexample] — trans\*duction has occurred, and thus some kind of trans\*formation.
+(Note how many times trans\*-ness appears in sites of cybernetic knowing.)
+These reimaginings of information's forms are always interventions, informed by the device designers' decisions and both contemporary and historical computational ways of knowing.
+The material conversions required to power the logics of computation (turning qualities into voltages into quantities) all pass through gates of trans\* thinking.

 #### \*